Governance

 Foundation Charter

 The founding document.
 Sets out what the Foundation does, what it does not do, what trustees owe to the mission, and which rules cannot be changed.
 Articles I, II, III, IV, VI, and VIII can never be changed.
+The Charter's custodial authority is exercised through the Open Honest Trust.

 -